Tools for Farmers: Worker Health and Hygiene

 3. Do you have policies in place that do not allow workers/visitors to eat, smoke, or chew gum in production, harvest and post-harvest areas when these areas are in operation?

-7. Is appropriate training provided to all workers and visitors at least annually or when they are first on the farm, including:
+6. Is appropriate training provided to all workers and visitors at least annually or when they are first on the farm?
+This includes:

-If you answer any of these questions with “I need to work on this,” then you should consider ways to reduce food safety risks by working towards a “YES” answer.
+If you answered NO to any of these questions then you should consider ways to reduce food safety risks.

 • The supervisor must have policies, procedures and training in place to prevent ill or infected persons from contaminating produce.